griffith-innovate/droid-racer/arduino/README.md

 # Arduino Controller, *Groid*
+This code was built to run on an Arduino Mega 2560.
+Download the Arduino IDE from https://www.arduino.cc/en/main/software.

 ## Synopsis
 Commands sent to the Arduino's serial connection should be done so in the form "angle,power".